jspro1/Hello-Vietnam/README.md

 <H2>At a Glance Page</H2>
 <img src="assets/about-page.png" alt="About Vietnam Page" width="400">

-<H2>Running the App</H2>
+## Overview

+**Purpose**: Mobile-first prototype for exploring Vietnam's destinations and culture.

+**Approach**: Simple, responsive web app optimized for mobile devices.

+## What This Demonstrates

+- Mobile-responsive design patterns.
+- Clean, tourism-focused UX design.
+- Form submission and email processing (with debug output).

+## Tech Stack

+PHP, HTML, CSS, JavaScript.

+## Quick Start

-Clone the repo and run it locally using PHP’s built-in server, or import the repo into Replit and run it there using a PHP Web Server instance.
+Clone the repo and run it locally using PHP's built-in server, or import the repo into Replit and run it there using a PHP Web Server instance.